Marion County delegates treat hospital staff to lunch

 Williams said he thinks Marion County is doing a good job practicing social distancing.

-MUSC Health Marion Medical Center Assistant Chief Executive Officer Spencer Twigg called the gesture incredible.
+Spencer Twigg, MUSC Health Marion Medical Center assistant chief executive officer, called the gesture incredible.

 (0) comments